 The island has its own income tax and customs and excise framework and is independent from the United Kingdom in respect of direct taxation.
-Income tax is low, the standard rate being 10% and the higher rate being 20% and there are also generous allowances.
-From 6th April 2016 there is a revised personal taxation cap which means that an individual's personal tax liability is limited to £125,000 (£250,000 for jointly assessed married couples or civil partners) irrespective of income generated per tax year agreed over five consecutive years.
+Income tax is low, the standard rate being 10% and the higher rate being 20%.

-There are also no stamp duties, capital gains taxes, wealth taxes, capital transfer taxes, inheritance taxes or death duties imposed in the Isle of Man.
+There are also no stamp duties, capital gains tax, wealth tax, capital transfer tax, inheritance tax or death duty imposed in the Isle of Man.

 The standard rate of corporate income tax in the Isle of Man is 0%, 10% received by a company from banking business and 20% from land and property in the Isle of Man (including property development, residential and commercial rental or property letting).